alex-gutev/generic-cl/README.md

 Function: `MAP-TO TYPE FUNCTION &REST SEQUENCES`

-Applies `FUNCTION` to each element of each sequence in `SEQUENCES` and stores the result in a new sequence of type `TYPE` (created using `SEQUENCE-OF-TYPE`).
-Returns the sequence in which the results of applying function are stored.
+Applies `FUNCTION` to each element of each sequence in `SEQUENCES` and stores the result in a new sequence of type `TYPE` (created using [SEQUENCE-OF-TYPE](#sequence-of-type)).
+Returns the sequence in which the results of applying the function are stored.

 This function is equivalent in arguments, and almost equivalent in behavior, to `CL:MAP`.
 The only difference is that if `TYPE` is a subtype of vector, the vector returned is adjustable with a fill-pointer.
+A `NIL` type argument is not interpreted as do not accumulate the results, use [FOREACH](#foreach) for that.

+<a id="foreach"></a>

 ##### FOREACH